 What does the CIM mean?
 Typically, a CIM is a part of the due-diligence phase on the sell-side M&A process for investment banks or venture capital firms.
 At the outset of the M&A, information is gathered on the client (the company that is being acquired or sold), which includes company information, its products and services, financials and information on its industry.

 Note: In some instances, a “light” version of the CIM often called an executive summary or teaser is produced — usually five to 10 pages — which redacts the identification of the company.
 This “anonymous” document is simply produced to give a general overview of the company in order to attract interest.

 What Does a CIM Contain?

-Because a CIM typically includes a large number of pages (in most instances it’s anywhere from 50 to 150 pages), it contains loads of information on the company, its financials and its industry overall.
+Because a CIM typically includes a large number of pages (in most instances it’s anywhere from 50 to 150 pages), it contains loads of information on the company, its financials, growth opportunities, and its industry overall.
 The structure and contents of a CIM vary from situation to situation, but in most cases, a CIM contains the following sections: